mburr-salesforce/lwr-recipes/doc/business_overview.md

 ## Benefits of a Lightning Web Runtime (LWR) App

-Lightning Web Runtime (LWR) is a flexible [Jamstack](https://jamstack.org/) architecture built on Node.js that supports a wide range of end-to-end modern digital experiences.
+Lightning Web Runtime (LWR) is a flexible app-building platform that supports a wide range of end-to-end modern digital experiences.
 Out of the box, LWR provides many built-in features:

 -   Development environment with hot module reload (HMR)
 -   Configurable module bundling